-To assess the role of CEO compensation in the overall increase in income and wage inequality of the last four decades, it is best to gauge growth since 1978.
-For the period from 1978 to 2022, realized CEO compensation increased 1,209.2%-almost 30% faster than stock market growth (depending on the market index used) and substantially faster than the 15.3% growth in the typical worker's compensation over the same period.
-CEO granted compensation grew 1,046.9% over this period.
+inequality of the last four decades, it is best to gauge growth since 1978.6 For the period from 1978 to 2023, realized CEO compensation increased 1,085%-77% faster than stock market growth (based on the growth of the S&P 500) and substantially faster than the 24% growth in the typical worker's compensation over the same period.
+CEO granted compensation grew 932% over this period.